osiam/server/docs/detailed_reference_installation.md

 ## Database setup

-**NOTE:** This section describes setting up the databse using PostgreSQL.
-If you want to use MySQL instead PostgreSQL, then check this [page](Create-and-initialize-MySQL-Database-for-OSIAM-server.md).
+**NOTE:** This section describes setting up the database using PostgreSQL.
+If you want to use MySQL, then check this [page](Create-and-initialize-MySQL-Database-for-OSIAM-server.md).

+This database need to be setup before you deploy the server applications!

 First add the user ong and the database ong to the PostgreSQL database.